Jean Riley to Resign as Chautauqua County Director of Human Resources

 County Director of Human Resources to Resign Effective April 16

-Pictured, outgoing Chautauqua County Human Resources Director Jessica Wisniewski (left), and Chautauqua County Executive PJ Wendel (right).
+Pictured, outgoing Chautauqua County Human Resources Director Jean Riley.

-MAYVILLE, N.Y.: -- Chautauqua County Executive Paul M. Wendel, Jr. recently announced that Jessica Wisniewski, Chautauqua County Director of Human Resources, will resign from her position effective August 7, 2020.
+MAYVILLE, N.Y.: -- Chautauqua County Executive Paul M. Wendel, Jr. recently announced that Jean Riley, Chautauqua County Director of Human Resources, will resign from her position effective April 16, 2022.

-Wisniewski first began her career with the county on June 21, 2017, when she was appointed as director.
-Throughout her career with the County, Wisniewski helped ensure the workplace entitlements of all employees; maintained statutory compliance with Federal, State and County requirements; facilitated employee recruitment; and promoted fair hiring practices while enforcing county policies.
-She also has managed collective bargaining agreements and was lead negotiator for four union contracts with the five recognized labor organizations in County Government.
+Riley first began her career with the county on August 10, 2020, when she was appointed as director.
+Throughout her career with the County, Riley helped ensure the workplace entitlements of all employees; maintained statutory compliance with Federal, State and County requirements; facilitated employee recruitment; and promoted fair hiring practices while enforcing county policies.
+She also has managed collective bargaining agreements and was lead negotiator for three union contracts with the five recognized labor organizations in County Government.

-“Over the past three years, Jessica has been an exceptional leader for our Human Resources Department,” said Wendel.
-“She has worked tirelessly to serve civil service employees and county employees; and to assist the public with finding career opportunities in local government.
-I thank Jessica for her incredible and exemplary service to Chautauqua County and wish her the best with her future endeavors.”
+“For nearly two years, Jean has been an exceptional leader for our Human Resources Department and I have been honored to have her be a part of my team,” said Wendel.
+“She has worked tirelessly to foster and create a fair, consistent environment for all county employees.
+I thank Jean for her incredible and exemplary service to Chautauqua County and I wish her the best with her future endeavors.”

 Wendel will soon begin the process of finding a replacement and will establish a bi-partisan search committee to help him find the County’s next human resources director.